notadd/nt-module-user/README.md

 ### Import User Module

-Import `UserModule` in the application root module
+Import `UserModule` in the application root module, and configure the i18n option

 ### Resource Definition